-• Nephrogenic Systemic Fibrosis (NSF) [see Boxed Warning and Warnings and Precautions (5.2)].

-• Hypersensitivity reactions [see Contraindications (4) and Warnings and Precautions (5.3)].
+Neptrogenic Systemic Fibrosis (NSF) [see Boxed Warning and Warnings and Precautions (5.2)].
+Hypersensitivity reactions [see Contraindications (4) and Warnings and Precautions (5.3)].

-Clinical Trials Experience Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.
+Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

-The adverse reactions described in this section reflect gadobutrol injection exposure in 7,713 subjects (including 184 pediatric patients, ages 0 to 17 years) with the majority reterence mended dose.
-Approximately 52% of the subjects were male and the ethnic distribution was 62% Caucasian, 28% Asian, 5% Hispanic, 2.5% Black, and 2.5% patient ethnic groups.
+The adverse reactions described in this section reflect gadobutrol exposure in 7713 subjects (including 184 pediatric patients, ages 0 to 17 years) with the majority receiving the recommended dose.
+Approximately 52% of the subjects were male and the ethnic distribution was 62% Caucasian, 28% Asian, 5% Hispanic, 2.5% Black, and 2.5% patients of other ethnic groups.
 The average age was 56 years (range from 1 week to 93 years).

-Overall, approximately 4% of subjects reported one or more adverse reactions during a follow-up period that ranged from 24 hours to 7 days after gadobutrol injection administration Adverse reactions associated with the use of gadobutrol injection were usually mild to moderate in severity and transient in nature.
-Table 2 lists adverse reactions that occurred in ≥ 0.1% subjects who received gadobutrol injection.
+Overall, approximately 4% of subjects reported one or more adverse reactions during a follow-up period that ranged from 24 hours to 7 days after gadobutrol

+Adverse reactions associated with the use of gadobutrol were usually mild to moderate in severity and transient in nature.

+Table 2 lists adverse reactions that occurred in $\geq 0.1\%$ subjects who received gadobutrol.